We can help you through your adoption journey with support and training.

 - concerns arise about the safety or welfare of a child

 - there are safeguarding issues that arise in terms of yourself and/or a child

 Get in touch

-If you are interested in the post adoption counselling service please get in touch:
+If you are interested in the post-adoption counselling service please email: